-- (2) Without limiting subsection (1), the outsourcing management risk systems and controls shall - (a) provide for the monitoring and controlling of the licensee's outsourcing arrangements; and - (b) take full account of the key outsourcing risks specified in Schedule Schedule 2. - 54.
-(1) A licensee shall, before entering into any outsourcing arrangement, undertake appropriate due diligence with respect to the service provider to whom the arrangements. activities will be outsourced to enable it to assess - (a) the service provider's capacity and ability to undertake the outsourced activities; and - (b) the risks associated with outsourcing the proposed activities to the service provider. - (2) The outsourcing of an activity shall be governed by a written contract with the service provider that - (a) clearly specifies all material aspects of the outsourcing arrangement, including - (i) the activities to be outsourced; - (ii) the rights and responsibilities of the parties; and - (iii) the protection by the service provider of confidential information relating to the licensee or its customers; and

-- (b) gives the licensee and, if relevant, its auditor and actuary, access to all documents and information relevant to the outsourced activity, at all times. - (3) A licensee shall establish and maintain a contingency plan for each outsourcing agreement that it enters into.
+- (a) the service provider's capacity and ability to undertake the outsourced activities; and - (b) the risks associated with outsourcing the proposed activities to the service provider. - (2) The outsourcing of an activity shall be governed by a written contract with the service provider that- - (a) clearly specifies all material aspects of the outsourcing arrangement, including- - (i) the activities to be outsourced; - (ii) the rights and responsibilities of the parties; and - (iii) the protection by the service provider of confidential information relating to the licensee or its customers; and - (b) gives the licensee and, if relevant, its auditor and actuary, access to all documents and information relevant to the outsourced activity, at all times. - (3) A licensee shall establish and maintain a contingency plan for each outsourcing agreement that it enters into.